-The types of weather systems that produce and inhibit rainfall in the MDB are summarized in Fig. 4.
+The types of weather systems that produce and inhibit rainfall in the MDB are summarised in Fig. 4.
 The origins of these systems vary regionally with the most distinct differences occurring from north to south.
-The importance of a particular type of weather system to rainfall totals is heavily dependent on the season and location, and there can be substantial differences in the size of the relative contributions over distances of several hundred kilometres only (Verdon-Kidd and Kiem, 2009a).
+The importance of a particular type of weather system to seasonal rainfall totals is heavily dependent on the location.
+There can be substantial differences in the relative contributions from particular weather systems to seasonal accumulations over distances of several hundred kilometres only (Verdon-Kidd and Kiem, 2009a).

-The rainfall accumulations associated with individual events from the same type of weather system vary.
-However, there are differences in the relative amount of rainfall each type of system tends to produce (Pook et al., 2006).
+The rainfall accumulations associated with different occurrences of the same type of weather system also vary, and there are differences in the relative amount of rainfall each type of system tends to produce (Pook et al., 2006).
 For example, tropical cyclones are more likely to produce higher rainfall totals in the northern MDB compared to frontal systems in the southern MDB.
-The typical amount of rainfall produced by each system has a wide distribution dependent on the intensity and duration of the event.
-The contribution of each type of weather system to the climate is also dependent on the frequency at which those systems impact on an area.
+The typical amount of rainfall produced depends on the intensity and duration of each system.
+Their contribution to the climate depends on those factors and also on the frequency at which those systems impact on an area.